Paradise Papers: Apple

-A great deal of the company's intangible property was exposed around the time of an internal Apple Inc. reorganization of three Irish subsidiaries.
+A great deal of the company's intangible property was exposed around the time of an internal Apple Inc. reorganisation of three Irish subsidiaries.
 The company's 2015 gross domestic product showed a 26% increase, and close to $270 billion of intangible assets suddenly appeared in Ireland as the year began – more than the entire value of all residential property in the country.
 This may indicate that Apple took advantage of a tax incentive known as a capital allowance, which gives Irish companies generous tax breaks for buying intangible property – essentially intellectual property like patents.
 In other words, Apple (some suggest) transferred them to a subsidiary located in Ireland for the tax incentives, and didn't have to pay any tax on the transaction in Bermuda either, on the value it declared on the property when it sold them to itself.

 Following a 2013 US Senate investigation, which featured testimony by CEO Tim Cook, Ireland announced that henceforth Irish companies would be required to declare tax residency somewhere in the world.
 Apple had been paying a lower rate of corporate taxes in Ireland in a so-called sweetheart deal.
 This attracted the attention of EU regulators as many multinationals were doing the same thing.
 As the tax break in the Netherlands came to a scheduled end, Apple's law firm, Baker McKenzie, researched island tax havens, asking Appleby officials in numerous jurisdictions to confirm "that an Irish company can conduct management activities ... without being subject to taxation in your jurisdiction."
 Two of the subsidiaries moved to Jersey and took intellectual property with them.
 The third is receiving tax breaks in Ireland for buying Apple IP from another Apple subsidiary.